 Directions for this kids craft are simple: let them use the materials any way they want to create their very own characters.

-Your child might start off designing their own Wocket to stick in their pocket.
+Your child might start off designing their own simple craft stick Wocket to stick in their pocket.

-Be ready for plenty of giggles with this fun craft for There’s a Wocket in My Pocket.
+Be ready for plenty of giggles with this fun There’s a Wocket in My Pocket craft.

 Other Dr. Seuss-Inspired Posts You May Enjoy: